23ewrdtf/Captive-Portal-WordPress/README.md

 ## Captive Portal on Rapsberry Pi with WordPress.
+After reboot and connecting to the wifi you will be presented with Worpdress installation screen.

 ## Replace ALL Passwords with your own.